-If an early learning centre must be evacuated, the staff and the children will go to their predetermined emergency shelter.
+If a centre must be evacuated, the staff and the children will go to their predetermined emergency shelter.
 Upon arrival, the staff will contact you to inform you of the situation.
-The location of the emergency shelter and the emergency phone number will be posted in the summer camps.
+The location of the emergency shelter and the emergency phone number is posted in the center.